 - A. A manufactured home development must be at least 10 acres in size and be devoted to one or more of the following uses: - 1.
-Leasing of space for manufactured homes; - Manufactured homes for rent or sale for use within the manufactured home development, provided that the sold manufactured home is connected to on-site utilities and the manufactured home remains on the site for a minimum of 1 year; and - 3.
+Leasing of space for manufactured homes; - 2.
+Manufactured homes for rent or sale for use within the manufactured home development, provided that the sold manufactured home is connected to on-site utilities and the manufactured home remains on the site for a minimum of 1 year; and - 3.
 Unit ownership (condominium) pursuant to N.C.
+Gen. Stat. §47C. - B. A manufactured home development may contain accessory uses under Article 6.7.
+Accessory Uses & Structures

+C. Single Unit Living

-Gen. Stat. §47C. - B. A manufactured home development may not exceed a density of 6 units per acre. - C. A manufactured home development may contain accessory uses under Article 6.7.
-Accessory Uses & Structures. - D. Single-Unit Living - 1.
-Single unit living is permitted on pre-existing lots of land within the MH district provided such lots conform to the site and design characteristics for single-unit living in the R-6 Zoning District as specified in Article 2.2.1.
+1. Single-unit living is permitted on pre-existing lots of land within the MH district provided such lots conform to the site and design characteristics for single-unit living in the R-6 Zoning District as specified in Sections 2.2.1 or 2.2.8.
+A Tiny House meeting the definition of Manufactured Home is exempt from the requirements set forth in Section 2.2.8.E.